mirumee/ariadne-codegen/README.md

 parse = "function used to create scalar instance from serialized form"
 ```

-For scalar each custom scalar there will generated annotation in `{scalars_module_name}.py`, it will be used in all occurrences of `{graphql scalar name}`.
+For each custom scalar there will generated annotation in `{scalars_module_name}.py`, it will be used in all occurrences of `{graphql scalar name}`.
 If provided, `serialize` and `parse` will be used for serialization and deserialization.
 If `type`/`serialize`/`parse` contains at least one `.` then string will be split by it's last occurrence.
 First part will be used as module to import from, and second part as type/method name.
 For example, `type = "custom_scalars.a.ScalarA"` will produce `from custom_scalars.a import ScalarA`.